favoretti/terraform-provider-adx/docs/index.md

 # Azure Data Explorer Provider

-Use this provider to manage Azure Data Explorer tables and mappings.
+Use this provider to manage Azure Data Explorer resources.

 ## Example Usage